Skip to content

 • New sales to repeat sales ratio: Compare the number of new sales to the number of repeat sales made.

-Organic growth enables companies to pinpoint areas for operational improvement and success, with benefits of including increased revenue, better efficiency, quicker production rates, and better cash flow.
+Organic growth enables companies to pinpoint areas for operational improvement and success, with benefits including increased revenue, improved efficiency, faster production rates, and enhanced cash flow.

 Organic Growth vs. Inorganic Growth